© Crown copyright 2021

 Example scenario 5

-Marta is 20 years old, autistic and has learning disabilities.
+Marta is 20 years old, has learning disabilities and is autistic.
 She lives with her mum and brother and has a team of PAs that support her at home and out and about.

 Marta does not use words to speak and relies on her mum and PAs who really understand her communication.
 She often experiences sensory overload and can hurt herself and other people if she is not supported in ways that work for her.

 Marta becomes very unwell with stomach pains, and her GP thinks she has appendicitis.
 She goes into hospital with her mum for tests and they confirm that she needs to have her appendix removed.